SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_MAR_2025/exercises/EXERCISE2/README.md

 This command will generate the configuration files under `generated_configurations_<organization_ID>`.

-In this case, we are exporting all spaces from the Cloud Foundry organization, and we do not need to provide a JSON file as input.
+In this case, we are exporting all spaces from the Cloud Foundry organization without needing to provide a JSON file as input.

 ### Summary